Plant based diet for athletes

-It's easy too, check the plant-based starter menu below and you'll see it's hardly 'Michelin-star-chef-only' territory, and nor is it trust-fund silly expensive either.
-If anything, eating plant-based is usually cheaper than animal alternatives.
+It's easy too, check the plant-based starter menu below and you'll see it's hardly 'Michelin-star-chef' territory, and nor is it trust-fund silly expensive.
+If anything, eating plant-based is usually cheaper.

-- Breakfast: porridge with almond milk and bananas, black coffee - 100% plant-based
+- Breakfast: porridge, almond milk, sliced bananas, black coffee.
+100% plant-based

-- Lunch: massive salad with extra chick peas, avocado and a glass of lemon water on the side - 100% plant-based
+- Lunch: massive salad, extra chick peas, nuts, avocado and lemon water on the side.
+100% plant-based

-- Dinner: beans on toast, hold the cheese, glass of red to celebrate your knockout plant-based day.
-Yup, 100% plant-based
+- Dinner: beans on toast, glass of red to celebrate your knockout plant-based day.
+100% plant-based

 If you dig this, raise up to a day a week and if you like the results, try a few days in a row.